bobbyluig/bobbyluig.github.io/_drafts/2024-10-12-flying-with-the-wind/2024-10-12-flying-with-the-wind.md

     return monitor
 ```

 The simulation updates and returns a `Monitor` instance.
 This is used to track the internal state of the balloon over time and has methods for data interpolation, plotting, and animation.
-As an example, we show the path of the reference simulation[^reference] under a random wind field in the chart below.
+As an example, we show the path of the reference simulation[^reference] under a random wind field with horizontal magnitude up to 10 m/s in the diagram below.

 {% raw %}
 <div class="chart" id="chart-reference"></div>